 Easily offended?
 Or looking for Irish jokes for kids?
 This section is just for you.

-Below, you’ll find 5 clean jokes from Ireland.
+Below, you’ll find a handful of clean Irish jokes.
 If you do get offended by any of these, you need to get your noggin checked.

 1. The patio

 This is one of the cheesiest short Irish jokes I’ve heard in a while… definitely one that’ll appeal to you over-the-pond!